On Regularizability and its Application to Online Control of Unstable LTI Systems: DGR Algorithm

-Recall that $\z_t$ reflects the informativity of the newly generated data $\x_t$.
-In fact, based on its definition, $\mathcal{Q}_t=\mathcal{Y}_{t+1} \mathcal{X}_t$ provides an estimate of $A$ up to time-step $t$.
-Hence, the update of $\mathcal{Q}_t$ on line 12 of \Cref{alg:Controller_fast} essentially adjusts the prior estimate of $A$ based on the new information encoded in the term $A \z_t\z_t^\dagger$.
-Moreover, $\y_t$ captures the effect of the unknown dynamics at each iteration.
+Finally, $\z_t$ reflects the informativity of the newly generated data $\x_t$.
+In fact, based on its definition, $\mathcal{Q}_t$ provides an estimate of $A$ up to iteration $t$.
+Hence, the update of $\mathcal{Q}_t$ as in \Cref{alg:Controller_fast} essentially adjusts the prior estimate of $A$ based on the new information encoded in the term $A \z_t\z_t^\dagger$.
 All in all, the machinery provided in this section circumvents the computational load of finding pseudoinverses by leveraging the recursive nature of the solution methodology.